 We expect a lot from our auditioning students.
 Being proactive (not only when it comes to procedures, but getting the charting done and keeping your resident up to date on the patient’s progress) is highly appreciated.
 Hard work and performance is often rewarded with procedures.
 However, PGY-1’s will get preference on higher level procedures.
 Overall, we follow a hierarchy of delegating procedures, however our seniors are never in need of getting procedures and are always willing to give the first shot to PGY-1’s and even students.
 Please keep in mind our ER residents love performing procedures.
 Hard work and enthusiasm generally leads to more hands on involvement.

 How many students rotate through the ER in a month?

 We take 22 students at any one time.
 Some schools have a 6-week rotation and others have 4.
 We try to accommodate anyone who seriously wants to rotate with us.

 Which other hospitals do the residents rotate through?

-Residents rotate at Riverside University Health Services (RUHS) during PGY-1 for anesthesia.
-On anesthesia RUHS we average 4-5 intubations a day and learn essentials of airway management.
-Residents rotate in EM at St. Bernardine’s in San Bernardino (on average 1 code and 1 STEMI per day) once in their PGY-2 year.
-There is also an EMS rotation where we have the opportunity to go on EMS ride alongs with both ground EMS, county sherifs department and Air EMS services.
+Residents rotate in EM at St. Bernardine’s in San Bernardino (on average 1 code and 1 STEMI per day) in their PGY-2 through PGY-4 years.
 Residents also do Peds EM at Loma Linda in their PGY-3 year.
+There is also an EMS rotation where we have the opportunity to go on EMS ride alongs with both ground EMS, county sheriffs department and Air EMS services.
 All other rotations are at Arrowhead.